On the Outage Probability of Multiuser Multiple Antenna Systems with Non-Orthogonal Multiple Access for Air-Ground Communications: Numerical Results and Discussion

 Next, we evaluate the computational complexity of the proposed algorithms based on the average number of complex multiplications required for a given channel matrix and rate point.
 This is computed based on \cite{matrix_book}, where the multiplication of a $M\times K$ matrix with a $K\times M$ matrix costs $M^2K$ multiplications and the inverse of an $M\times M$ matrix costs $M^3$ multiplications.

 Figure~\ref{fig:ER_compCount} shows the results for an equal-rate system and Fig.~\ref{fig:VR_compCount} presents the results for a variable-rate system.
-In both cases the computational complexity increases with $K$.
-In Fig.~\ref{fig:ER_compCount}, there is a notable peak at $r_G=\qty{7}{bps/Hz}$ for \ac{gsa} when $K=32$.
+In both cases the computational complexity increases with $K$. \rewfour{In Fig.~\ref{fig:ER_compCount}, it can be observed that the computational complexity of the \ac{gsa} varies significantly with $r_G$.
+In particular,} there is a notable peak at $r_G=\qty{7}{bps/Hz}$ for \ac{gsa} when $K=32$.
 In this specific case, many users can be decoded under the interference of the outage set.
 However, only a few aircraft can achieve \qty{7}{bps/Hz} under the interference of their constraint set.
 This results in many aircraft remaining in $L$ during the \textit{GreedyGroup} phase of Algorithm~\ref{al:step2} (\ac{gsa}), which significantly increases the computational load.
 Nevertheless, for $r_G=\qty{7}{bps/Hz}$ with \ac{gsa} and $K=32$, the equal-rate system ends up with a $P_{\text{out}}$ of about $0.5$ (see Fig.~\ref{fig:ER_vMax}).
-The computational complexity for $r_G$ values that achieve a $P_{\text{out}}$ of less than $0.05$ is particularly relevant to our analysis.
-In these cases, the average number of complex multiplications per channel matrix remains below $1\cdot10^{8}$ in Fig.~\ref{fig:ER_compCount}.
-Similarly, in Fig.~\ref{fig:VR_compCount}, the average number of complex multiplications remains below $1\cdot10^{8}$ for $K\leq 36$.
+The computational complexity for $r_G$ values that achieve a $P_{\text{out}}$ of less than $0.01$ is particularly relevant to our analysis.
+In these cases, the average number of complex multiplications per channel matrix remains below $1\cdot10^{8}$ in Fig.~\ref{fig:ER_compCount}, \rewfour{ and the computational complexity of the \ac{gsa} approaches that of the \ac{ssa}.} \rewfour{A similar trend is observed in Fig.~\ref{fig:VR_compCount}, where the computational complexity of the \ac{gsa} closely matches that of the \ac{ssa} for $P_{\text{out}}\leq 0.01$, corresponding to $K\leq 32$.
+Therefore, it can be argued that the computational complexity of the \ac{gsa} does not differ significantly from that of the \ac{ssa} within the operating ranges where the \ac{gsa} achieves low outage probabilities.
+Nevertheless, the performance advantage of the \ac{gsa} over the \ac{ssa} in these regions remains substantial.} Moreover, in Fig.~\ref{fig:VR_compCount}, the average number of complex multiplications remains below $1\cdot10^{8}$ for $K\leq 36$.